 However, because the scope of capability varies from vendor to vendor, a CDP may still require additional support from other technologies and also professional services to properly use and integrate into a wider marketing business process.

 “Wait.
 Isn’t there one data solution I can use to do everything?”

 Data marketers need a wide range of varying capabilities.
 Depending on your organisation’s unique situation, data ecosystem, existing martech stack, and specific requirements, you may need a range of technologies to achieve your goals—not just adding a CDP and hoping.

 So, is there a different, centralised solution that’s a better fit?

 The answer to this question lies in marketers properly assessing their target use cases, the capabilities needed to address them, and a sustainable data strategy to guide their pursuit of a solution.
-Acxiom provides both the experience to assess and establish a sustainable data strategy, and a framework for a client’s unified data layer to deliver data-driven solutions that can solve for enterprise-class data management needs.
+Acxiom provides both the experience to assess and establish a sustainable data strategy, and a framework to deliver data-driven solutions that can solve for enterprise-wide people-based marketing requirements.

 Yet as the scope of capability varies widely between vendors, standard features for CDPs are fluid and evolving – and inconsistent features create confusion!

 So why the inconsistency?
 One explanation is that a vendor has previously focussed on other related software categories, such as marketing automation, analytics, tag management or campaign management – and is evolving their positioning and technology with the rise of the CDP category.